Cahir O'Doherty: Early life

-Cahir was the son of Sir John O'Doherty, the head of the O'Dohertys and effective ruler of Inishowen.
-One of Cahir's younger sisters was Rosa who first married Cathbarr O'Donnell and later Owen Roe O'Neill.
+Cahir was the eldest son of Sir John O'Doherty, O'Doherty clan chief and effective ruler of Inishowen.
+One of Cahir's younger sisters was Rosa who married Cathbarr O'Donnell and later Owen Roe O'Neill.
 A third was Margaret, who married Oghie O'Hanlon.
 Cahir was fourteen when his father died and he had to spend the next few years gaining control of his lordship.
 Cahir's foster father was Phelim Reagh MacDavitt (Mac Daibhéid).

 Cahir was knighted by Lord Mountjoy, and for a time he seemed prepared to work amicably with the English authorities: he found a strong supporter in Sir Henry Docwra, the first Governor of Derry.
 His marriage to Mary Preston, daughter of the 4th Viscount Gormanston, allied him to some of the leading nobles of the Pale, including Thomas FitzWilliam, 1st Viscount FitzWilliam, who in 1608 was required to stand surety for O'Doherty's good behaviour.

 O'Doherty and Niall Garve O'Donnell, the main rival of Red Hugh O'Donnell for the leadership of the O'Donnell dynasty, were the principal Gaelic chieftains whose support the English Crown hoped to gain through a policy of moderation and for a time this policy seemed to be working.

 O'Doherty's Rebellion

+Niall encouraged O'Doherty to rebel against the Crown, though Niall had ulterior motives for doing so.
+The English government had previously reneged on promises to grant Niall a patent to his clan's lands of Tyrconnell, which encompassed Inishowen.
+Niall distanced himself from the rebellion, as he clearly hoped to be awarded Inishowen in the event of a failed rebellion.